riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 }
 ```

-The solution obtained by using PtrWrapper has better performances then the previous since the eval function directly return the data pointed by the pointer contained in the PtrWrapper object without calculating it each time the function is called, and the increment of this pointer doesn't introduce overhead because it's done in parallel with the increment of the index.
+The solution obtained by using PtrWrapper has better performances than the previous since the eval function directly return the data pointed by the pointer contained in the PtrWrapper object without calculating it each time the function is called, and the increment of this pointer doesn't introduce overhead because it's done in parallel with the increment of the index.

 ### 3.1 PtrWrapper in different expressions

 When the expression is composed by two sub-expressions (multiplication, addition, subtraction), the new eval takes as input a PtrWrapper and compute the result of the operation between the eval() of the two child of the PtrWrapper given as input.
 In the same way, the new next() function compute two next() that take as input the two child of the PtrWrapper given as input.

-The main difference shows up in the setPtr() function in which we assign to child1 and child2 two new shared pointer to new PtrWrapper object, and then we call the setPtr() on the two child for the respective subexpression.
+The main difference shows up in the setPtr() function in which we assign to child1 and child2 two new shared pointers to new PtrWrapper object, and then we call the setPtr() on the two child for the respective subexpression.

 ```c++
 void setPtr(PtrWrapper<T>& p) const{